 The Rescu App and Other Alternative Emergency Alert Devices to Life Alert:

 There are plenty of other emergency alert devices on the market that offer similar functionality over Life Alert for lower cost, more features, and without the long contract durations.

 The Rescu app is a different take on the idea, solely utilizing a mobile app to contact emergency responders.
 With just two taps on your phone, Rescu will immediately dispatch your choice of medical, fire, or police to your saved location – all without the need to talk to the dispatcher on the nature of your emergency, putting more control in your hands no matter the situation.

 Because you can save different addresses for emergency responders, you can dispatch police to your house when your home security cameras detect an intruder or a fire truck if your smoke alarm detects a fire.

-For full dispatch functionality, Rescu Prime is only $5 a month, or only $60 a year with no contract terms needed.
+For full dispatch functionality, Rescu Prime is only $5 a month, or only $60 a year with no contract terms needed, making the cost of emergency alert devices within everyone’s reach.
 This includes immediate ambulance, fire, and police dispatching along with friend/family notifications and the ability to add pre-existing medical condition information to be sent along with the dispatch.
 This gives first responders the information needed to triage any medical issues you may be having with the proper context for your health needs.